-CASE ANALYSIS II
+CASE ANALYSIS II 3 UNITS PREREQUISITE: NURS 200.

-PREREQUISITE: NURS 200.
-LECTURE: 2 hours per week and LABORATORY: 3 hours per week.

 A supplementary course designed to strengthen knowledge, physical assessment skills and critical thinking abilities related to third level medical-surgical nursing content with application of theory to simulated nursing practice.
-REGISTRATION IS LIMITED TO STUDENTS WHO HAVE COMPLETED PROGRAM PREREQUISITES AND HAVE BEEN ACCEPTED INTO THE NURSING PROGRAM.
+REGISTRATION IS LIMITED TO STUDENTS WHO

+HAVE COMPLETED PROGRAM PREREQUISITES AND HAVE BEEN ACCEPTED INTO THE NURSING PROGRAM.
-NURSING CARE OF THE CRITICALLY ILL 2.5 UNITS

-PREREQUISITES: NURS 200 and NURS 202.
+NURSING CARE OF THE CRITICALLY ILL 2.5 UNITS PREREQUISITES: NURS 200 and NURS 202.